post-title

 5. Improves Energy Levels

 Fatigue is one of the most common side effects of cancer treatment.
 Vitamin C helps the body absorb iron more efficiently, which is crucial for preventing anemia—a condition that can worsen fatigue.
-By improving iron levels, Vitamin C can help patients feel more energized and better equipped to handle their treatment.
+By improving iron levels, vitamin C can help patients feel more energized and better equipped to handle their treatment.

-The best way to get Vitamin C is through a balanced diet rich in fruits and vegetables.
-Some excellent sources of Vitamin C include:
+The best way to get vitamin C is through a balanced diet rich in fruits and vegetables.
+Some excellent sources of vitamin C include:

 Citrus fruits: Oranges, lemons, grapefruits, and limes.